Best Foster Care Resources for Military Families in Virginia

 Can I start the Virginia foster care process if I'm expecting PCS orders in 12 months?
 Yes, but disclose your timeline to your LDSS or CPA from the beginning.
 Some departments will work with you knowing your situation.
 Pursuing dual approval and choosing a CPA with military family experience improves your odds of completing the process before your rotation date.

 What happens to our placement if we get PCS orders?
 If you have an active foster placement, you must immediately notify your LDSS or CPA.
 The ICPC process governs cross-state moves with a child in placement.
-ICPC approval requires buy-in from both Virginia and the receiving state, and the process can take 30–90 days or longer.
+ICPC approval requires buy-in from both Virginia and the receiving state, and the process can take weeks or, in some cases, months.
 Early notification is critical for protecting the placement.

 Can a deployed service member's family still pursue foster care licensing?
 Yes, as long as the remaining household member(s) can manage the licensing process and subsequent placements.
 The home study will evaluate the household's realistic capacity, including backup care plans and support systems — both of which are important considerations for a household with a deployed spouse.

 Is there a military-specific Foster Care program in Virginia?
-The national Military Foster Care program connects military families with the foster care system.
-Virginia does not have a separate licensing track for military families, but many LDSS offices and CPAs in jurisdictions near installations (Fairfax County, Prince William County, Norfolk, etc.) have experience with military applicants.
-Ask during your first contact.
+Virginia does not have a separate licensing track for military families.
+Many LDSS offices and CPAs in jurisdictions near installations (Fairfax County, Prince William County, Norfolk, etc.) have experience with military applicants; ask during your first contact.

 What is ICPC and why does it matter for military families?
 The Interstate Compact on the Placement of Children is the agreement that governs moving a child in foster care across state lines.
 For military families, this is the process activated when PCS orders arrive and you have a child in placement or are in the process of adopting.
 ICPC requires approval from both Virginia (as the sending state) and your receiving state.
 It is not automatic and not fast.
 Planning for it in advance — including dual approval — is the best mitigation strategy.